quicwg/base-drafts/draft-ietf-quic-transport.md

 The client can validate that the negotiated_version is included in the supported_versions list and - if version negotiation was performed - that it would have selected the negotiated version.
-A client MUST terminate the connection with a QUIC_VERSION_NEGOTIATION_MISMATCH error code if the negotiated_version value is not included in the supported_versions list.
-A client MUST terminate with a QUIC_VERSION_NEGOTIATION_MISMATCH error code if version negotiation occurred but it would have selected a different version based on the value of the supported_versions list.
+A client MUST terminate the connection with a VERSION_NEGOTIATION_ERROR error code if the negotiated_version value is not included in the supported_versions list.
+A client MUST terminate with a VERSION_NEGOTIATION_ERROR error code if version negotiation occurred but it would have selected a different version based on the value of the supported_versions list.